-Highland Community College's emergency guide is available at highland.edu under the guicklinks menu.
+Highland Community College's emergency guide is available at highland.edu under the quicklinks menu.
 If an emergency arises, students and visitors are to call 911, use a campus emergency phone, or call campus security at 815-599-3652.
 The security office, H-114, is located on the first floor of the Student Conference Center.
 For nonemergencies contact the security office at 815-599-3652.

-If campus is closed, due to inclement weather or an emergency, students are notified by an automated telephone call to the primary telephone number given to the Admissions and Records Office.
+If campus is closed, due to inclement weather or an emergency, students are notified by a text to the primary number given to the Enrollment Services Office.

-Anyone call also register to receive text messages from the College by subscribing at highland.edu.
+Students are registered in the College's text messaging system unless they opt-out of this communication.
+Anyone can register to receive text messages from the College by subscribing at https://highland.edu/studentinformation/text-alerts/.
 The following media outlets will carry the announcement: